 What I found is that I could shake off some of those nerves.
 If I started writing really early in the morning, like four o’clock, five o’clock when I was just kind of still dreaming, I think, or maybe it was very late at night, my kids were down, I can pour a glass of wine or a cup of tea and just sit down and just have the freedom to write.
 If that’s you and you tend to put a little pressure on yourself when you’re writing, then try the time hacking tip.
 And that segues me right into tip number two here, is embrace the sloppy copy.

 (You’ll need to edit anything, sleepy or not—click here for a blog I wrote about how to DIY edit your work, and go ahead and install Grammar.ly for free to catch 99% of typos/edits you’ll make.)

-Parkinson’s Law states that work expands so as to fit the time available for its completion.
+You’ve probably heard of Parkinson’s Law before, the concept that work either expands or contracts to fit the time available for it.